Ethel Williams (physician)

+Ethel Mary Nucella Williams (8 July 1863 – 29 January 1948) was the first female doctor in Newcastle upon Tyne, a suffragist and pacifist.

+Early life and education

-Ethel Mary Nucella Williams (8 July 1863 – 29 January 1948) was born in Cromer, and attended Norwich High School for Girls and Newnham College, Cambridge.
+Ethel Mary Nucella Williams was born on 8 July 1863 in Cromer, Norfolk.
+She was educated at Norwich High School for Girls and then Newnham College, Cambridge.

-Ethel attended the London School of Medicine for Women and graduated in 1891.
+Williams attended the London School of Medicine for Women and graduated in 1891.
 She had to gain her hospital experience abroad in Paris and Vienna, because at that time women were not permitted to train in British hospitals, and qualified in 1895.
+She also took the Cambridge Diploma in Public Health in 1899.

+Medical career

+Williams began her medical career in London as the resident medical officer at the Clapham Maternity Hospital and the Blackfriars Dispensary for Women and Children.
+She then moved to the north-east of England, deciding to settle in Newscastle upon Tyne as it had the fewest doctors per capita of cities in the United Kingdom at the time.

-Williams was the first female doctor in Newcastle upon Tyne, and in 1906, she became the first woman to found a general medical practice in the city, where she worked alongside Dr Ethel Bentham.
+Williams became the first female doctor practicing in the city of Newcastle upon Tyne.
+In 1906, she also became the first woman to found a general medical practice in the city, setting up in Ellison Place where she worked alongside fellow doctor Ethel Bentham.

-In 1917, she co-founded the Northern Women's Hospital, which is now the Nuffield Health Clinic on Osborne Road.
-She retired in 1924 and left her practice to another female doctor, Dr Mona MacNaughton.
-Ethel was also one of the initial members of the Medical Women's Federation.
+In 1917, Williams co-founded the Northern Women's Hospital, which is now the Nuffield Health Clinic on Osborne Road.
+She retired in 1924 and left her practice to another female doctor, Mona MacNaughton.

+During the Second World War she returned to Newcastle, volunteering at air raid shelters to provide medical aid to civilian casualties.